Apply to Ophthalmic Medical Technology

 Check basic qualifications

 This program includes or requires educational experiences that take place in clinical/field environments.
-The Oregon Health Authority (OHA) Public Health Division requires students in clinical/field environments to comply with vaccination requirements, including COVID-19 vaccination.
-Students are also required to pass a criminal background check and drug screenings.
+The Oregon Health Authority (OHA) Public Health Division requires students in clinical/field environments to comply with health requirements and vaccinations.
 If you have any questions, please contact firstname.lastname@example.org.

 After you apply